cuelang/cue/doc/ref/spec.md

 {a: 1, b: 2} & cap(1)       _|_
 {a: 1, b: 2} & cap(>1&<10)  {a: 1, b: 2} & & cap(<10)
 ```

+### `close`

+The builtin function `close` converts a partially defined, or open, struct
+to a fully defined, or closed, struct.
+The value passed to close may be a disjunction of structs, in which case each
+disjunct of the disjunctive normal form is closed.

 ### `and`